jpaulm/fbp-etl/README.md

 If necessary, go into `services.msc`, and restart MySQL.

+We will assume your MySQL Connector Java jar file is in your downloads folder.

-To run Step300.java from the command line, do a `cd` to position to your `fbp-etl` directory
+To run Step300.java from the command line, do a `cd` to position to your `fbp-etl` directory.

+Then enter

-Then enter `java -cp "build\libs\fbp-etl-1.1.0.jar;." com.jpaulmorrison.Step30.code.networks.Step300`
+`java -cp ".;..\..\downloads\mysql-connector-java-8.0.22.jar;..\javafbp\build\libs\javafbp-4.1.11.jar;build\libs\fbp-etl-1.1.0.jar" com.jpaulmorrison.Step30.code.networks.Step300`

-Note: the `fbp-etl` jar file contains `javafbp`, so this does not need to be added to the command line.
+# Note: this is incomplete as it needs protobuf and jbdtypes jar files - some repackaging needed

 ### Steps